Ignitarium-Renesas/RZV2L_AiLibrary/04_Safety_Helmet_Vest_Detection/README.md

 ```
 ### Application with image input

-Enter the relative path for the test_image with respect to the directory of the executable when prompted
+The user should pass the path to the image as an argument, optionally it's width and height.

 #### Example:
 ```
 cd /home/root/RZV2L_AiLibrary
 cd 04_Safety_Helmet_Vest_Detection/Safety_helmet_vest_img/exe
-./04_Safety_helmet_vest_img
-# When prompted for the image path
-./test_images/6.jpg
+./04_Safety_helmet_vest_img_app ../test_images/20.jpg
 ```
 ### Known issues:
 1. [ERROR] Image buffer address is NULL : This error suggests that the input path to the image is improper.
 Verify the path, check whether an image available in the path.